brschettini/joy_controller/README.md

-# joy_controller - Publishing a custom ROS message using a joystick
+# Publishing a custom ROS message using a joystick

 This program is used to send a custom message using a joystick.
 For instance this program only works for a XBox 360 controller.
 If you want to use another controller, please visit [this page](http://wiki.ros.org/joystick_remapper).